yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 replaying completed seed roots.
 This is a recovery layer around YaCy's native queue, not a second downloader.

+Frontier recovery, queue-candidate reads, status snapshots, and compaction do not hold the shared frontier-store monitor across full heap scans.
+Stale in-flight rows are rechecked before transition and recovered in bounded batches, so maintenance work does not serialize crawler admission and indexing callbacks behind a large persistent frontier.

 The branch also carries one independently reviewable core-safety commit (`62302c0`, **Protect Solr commits from search cancellation**).
 It guards the local Solr metadata commit performed by remote search against concurrent